PokemonAutomation/Microcontroller/Wiki/Hardware/README.md

 # Microcontroller Programs - Hardware Guide

+You must start here if you are doing the Microcontroller or Computer Controlled guide.
+Build on the basics first.

 ## Before you Continue

 Before you begin, make sure you meet all of the following requirements: